-If you’re an expat looking for a way to calculate property taxes in UK regions, this guide will help through the process step by step.
+If you’re an expat looking to calculate property taxes in UK regions, this guide will help you through the process step by step.
 These simple tips will help take the mystery out of understanding how much your property tax will be.
-Calculating your this amount can be confusing and complicated but it doesn’t have to be.
+Calculating this amount can be confusing and complicated, but it doesn’t have to be.

 What is Residential Property Tax?

-To be able to calculate property tax in the UK, you’ll first need to understand what it is.
-UK residential property tax, which is also known as council tax, is a percentage of the market value that UK residents pay yearly to their local authorities.
+To calculate property tax in the UK, you’ll first need to understand what it is.
+UK residential property tax, also known as council tax, is a percentage of the market value that UK residents pay yearly to their local authorities.
 The tax helps fund local governments and services throughout various UK regions.

-The UK property tax rate is calculated as a percentage of the market value, which can be determined by using UK specific property calculators.
-The UK market value of property purchases is determined by taking into account several factors, such as size, location and amenities.
+The UK property tax rate is calculated as a percentage of the market value.
+You can determine this value by using UK specific property calculators.
+The UK market value of property purchases is determined by considering several factors, such as size, location and amenities.
 The rates are based on UK tax band values.

 What is Stamp Duty Land Tax (SDLT)?

 The coronavirus pandemic caused SDLT rates to increase drastically.
-UK residents pay higher taxes on property because the disease has disrupted the UK economy, which led to less UK tax revenue for government operations.
+In addition, UK residents pay higher taxes on a property because the disease has disrupted the UK economy, which led to less UK tax revenue for government operations.